keijiro/Rcam2/README.md

 [a camera handle]: https://twitter.com/_kzr/status/1309726929310765056

+- Under a normal configuration with a wired connection, RcamController runs up to about two hours with a full charge.

 - You can blur boundaries between rendered objects and real objects using the color grading and the depth-of-field effects.
 It's recommended to enable the "Film" and "DoF" toggles whenever these effects are acceptable.